kotelnikov/mgos_telegram/README.md

 `TGB.pub(chat_id, message_text, json_data, callback, user_data)` This method we use for sending messages through the Telegram Bot API.

 Argument | Description
 ------------ | -------------
-`chat_id` | With this argument you have to pass the chat_id or group_id where you going to send current message, or you can leave it empty `''`, if you prefer to use native Telegram Bot API (see `json_data` argument description).
+`chat_id` | With this argument you have to pass the chat/group id where you going to send current message, or you can leave it empty `''`, if you prefer to use native Telegram Bot API (see `json_data` argument description).
 `message_text` | With this argument you have to pass the message text you need to send, or you can leave it empty `''`, if you prefer to use native Telegram Bot API (see `json_data` argument description).
 `json_data` | If you prefer for using the native Telegram Bot API, pass here an object with this argument, according to the API https://core.telegram.org/bots/api#making-requests or otherwise pass the `null` for this argument.
 `callback` | If you need to receive back the response from the Telegram Bot API, according to the API https://core.telegram.org/bots/api#sendmessage or otherwise pass the `null`.
 Usually the Telegram Bot API returns the sent message back in case of success, or error and its description in case of an error. `TGB.parse()` method can parse such responses recieved from the Telegram Bot API.